Introduction to Anderson t-motives: a survey

 Condition $\ga_{11}+\ga_{12}S\in GL_{n}(\p)$ is equivalent to the condition that $e'_1,\dots, e'_{n}$ form a $\p$-basis of $\p^n$.

 We see that the difference with the number field case is the following.
 First, there is no notion of polarization, i.e. there is no conditions like symmetry imposed on $S$ --- instead of the symplectic group $GSp$ we have the linear group $GL$.
-Second, formula 4.2 defines not the action of $GL_r(\n F_q[\theta])$ on the set of Siegel matrices, but only an "almost action": if $\ga_{11}+\ga_{12}S\not\in GL_{n}(\p)$ then the action is not defined.
+Second, we should consider Grassmannians instead of affine spaces.

 We see that really we have an analogy with the case of abelian varieties with MIQF.
 We have the same size of Siegel matrices and the same reductive group acting on them.